 - Mirror Fittings

-Call Headland Glass for your window and door maintenance requirements and window and door hardware.
+Call Headland Glass for all your window and door hardware supplies.

 Frequently Asked Questions

 Once rollers are de-adjusted, most doors can be lifted from tracks easily.
 Others require fixed panel or head pelmet to be removed.
 Take care with panels containing glass.

 Place the door carefully on its side.
 Some carriages & rollers can be removed by unscrewing any screws retaining the bracket or housing and then slide out.
 Others require the removal of bottom rail.
 Take care when removing corroded screws.
 Bring the complete roller and carriages into our shop for the correct roller.

 They are replaced in the same manner as they were removed.
 Refit bottom rails if required.
 Remember to replace the glazing vinyl onto the glass before refitting the bottom rail.

 Before refitting your door, it is important to reshape damaged tracks to suit new roller shape.
 Failure to reshape the track or remove any burrs can cause premature wear.
 Run the file lengthways down the track in a sweeping motion.
 Rotate the file with each stroke to recreate the dome shape on the track.
 Clean dirt and grease from the track area.